UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 https://docs.microsoft.com/en-us/azure/site-recovery/vmware-physical-azure-support-matrix#ubuntu-kernel-versions

-**Preparation for Mobility service installation**
+**Preparation for mobility service installation**

-Every VM you want to replicate must have the Mobility service installed.
+Every VM you want to replicate must have the mobility service installed.
 In order for the process server to install the service automatically on the VM when replication is enabled, verify the VM settings.

 **Windows Machines**